High School Sailing Program

 Many different high schools participate in the SYC program.
 The goal is to have at least four sailors from each represented high school.
 Teams can be formed from multiple high schools when schools do not have enough representation (except at district qualifier events).
 More information on high school sailing regionally can be found HERE and nationally HERE.

-Informational meeting February 9th from 6:00-7:00 at Seattle Yacht Club (MAP).
+Informational meeting on February 8th from 6:00-7:00 at Seattle Yacht Club (MAP).
 Parents are welcome!